 The White Sulphur Springs Hotel was the last “Grand Dame” of Appalachia.
 Located in the Great Balsam Mountain Range, her breathtaking vistas and cool breezes were deemed a soulful tonic.
 Her lavish rooms served as a playground for the upper crust: a private getaway where the wealthy could unleash their high altitude dramas and render their wickedly drunken feasts.
-But the hotel was also located next to the most haunted site in the entire Balsams.
+But the hotel was also neighbor to the most haunted site in the entire Balsams.

-The hotel had been built near hallowed ground – the infamous “Bloody Ridge,” site of a horrific battle fought during the waning days of the Civil War.
-It had been violent hand to hand combat, and the bitter casualties haunted the area for years, refusing to accept their bloody demise.
-The entitled guests complained angrily about the sleepless nights listening to the soldiers’ horrible screams as they fought and died, over and over again, in their brutal and seemingly endless campaign.
+The hotel was located near hallowed ground, the infamous “Bloody Ridge,” site of a horrific battle fought during the waning days of the Civil War.
+It had been violent hand to hand combat, and the casualties haunted the area for years, refusing to accept their bloody demise.
+The entitled guests complained angrily about their sleepless nights listening to the soldiers’ horrible screams over and over again, endlessly fighting the enemy in their brutal and horrible campaign.

-The hotel was eventually taken over by the Army after WWI, and the hotel annex was converted into a rest home for the disabled soldiers who had lost their limbs or been gassed.
+The hotel was eventually taken over by the Army after WWI, and the hotel annex was converted into a rest home for soldiers who had been disabled by their terrible injuries.
 After that it was abandoned, a casualty to the changing times.
 Finally, it burned down to the ground, the final victim of its own violent past.

 Private Arrowood’s Ghost

 Decades later, during top-secret military maneuvers in the early years of the World War II, an elite Army combat unit and their officer were sent on a special training mission deep into the Great Balsam Mountain Range.

 Led by a jeep, their “Six by Six ” truck towed a newly-developed, lightweight gun howitzer.
 The unit came to a stop late one afternoon, close to the forgotten ruins of the old hotel.
-The men set up camp while the truck slowly moved the experimental piece of artillery into a more secure and defensible position on the ridge.
+The men set up camp while the truck slowly moved the experimental piece of artillery into a more strategic and defensible position on the ridge.